 A company with an average number of yearly premium-related complaints will receive a score of 1.0.
 An index score above 1.0 is considered poor, whereas a score below 1.0 indicates that the insurer received fewer allegations than typical for its size.

 In 2021, Globe Life’s complaint index for individual life insurance was 3.04, which is abysmally low.
-It had more than three times the average number of complaints compared to other competitors with a comparable market share.
+It had more than three times the average number of complaints compared to competitors with a comparable market share.
 When we examined the issues, the majority were about policyholder service.
 Issues included difficulties with how life insurance claims were handled, surrendering policies, and billing.

 Before Buying Life Insurance